Many parents have questions about the COVID-19 vaccine for infants, toddlers, children, and teens.

 COVID-19 vaccines for the whole family

-Vecino's Airline Children's Clinic is providing vaccination services to all family members ages five and up.
+Airline Children & Women's Health Center provides vaccination services to all ages.
 New patients are always welcome!

 Should my child or teen get the COVID-19 vaccine?

 Just like adults, children need protection from the virus for their health and the health of their family and friends.
-And if they do catch the virus, it’s likely that they’ll not get as sick as they could without the vaccine.
+And if they do catch the virus, they likely won’t get as sick as they could without the vaccine.

-People who are fully vaccinated can resume many of the activities that they did prior to the pandemic.
+People who are fully vaccinated can resume many of the activities they did before the pandemic.

 I heard that COVID is mild for most kids.
 Why do they even need to be vaccinated?